functional-architecture/functional-architecture.github.com/_events/funarch-2023/cfp.md

 Papers must be submitted by 1st June 2023 using the [EasyChair submission page](https://easychair.org/my/conference?conf=funarch2023).

-*Formatting*: submissions indended for publication must be in PDF format and follow the ACM SIGPLAN style guidelines, using the acmart format and the sigplan sub-format.
+Formatting: submissions indended for publication must be in PDF format and follow the ACM SIGPLAN style guidelines, using the acmart format and the sigplan sub-format.
 Please use the review option when submitting, as this